 Those less-invasive options include lights, lasers, and injectable products such as neurotoxins and fillers.

 Dr. Sean Doherty is a board-certified plastic surgeon who treats men and women in the Boston area.
 His areas of expertise include breast, male chest, abdomen, facial surgery, and injections and laser procedures.

 Brookline Progressive Dental Team is a group of highly skilled, board-certified prosthodontists who specialize in restoring oral aesthetics and function.
 They are proud of the personalized, patient-directed care they offer to restore your appearance and oral health.

 Wellesley, MA | 781-235-3223

 Jeannie Chung’s aesthetic philosophy is a simple one: She wants to provide you with a natural, rejuvenated look and inspire an improved outlook and sense of well-being.

-Newton Dental Associates is a team-based, multi-specialty, cosmetic and family practice owned by Dr. Anna Berik, Boston’s premier cosmetic dentist.
+Newton Dental Associates is an award-winning, multi-specialty, cosmetic and family practice owned by Dr. Anna Berik, Boston’s premier cosmetic dentist.
 Their specialists offer a wide range of services, from preventative care and oral surgery to restorative dentistry.

 Source URL: https://www.bostonmagazine.com/sponsor-content/cosmetic-treatments-to-rejuvenate-your-look/